johnnyhuirilef/toolkit/packages/nest-ts-valid-mongodb/README.md

   databaseName: 'my_database',

   // Optional: Graceful shutdown configuration
-  shutdownTimeout: 10000,  // Timeout in milliseconds (default: 10000)
+  shutdownTimeout: 10000,  // Max time for shutdown process (default: 10000ms)
-  forceShutdown: false,    // Force close connections (default: false) })
+  forceShutdown: false,    // Wait for operations vs force close (default: false) })

+// Example: Faster shutdown with force close (use with caution) TsValidMongoModule.forRoot({
+  uri: 'mongodb://localhost:27017',
+  databaseName: 'my_database',
+  shutdownTimeout: 5000,   // Shorter timeout for dev/test environments
+  forceShutdown: true,     // Force immediate close (may interrupt operations) })
 ```

 #### Configuration Parameters

 - **`shutdownTimeout`** (number, optional)
-  - Maximum time to wait for connections to close gracefully
+  - Maximum time to wait for the shutdown process to complete
+  - Applies to each connection close operation independently
   - Default: `10000` ms (10 seconds)
   - Must be a positive finite number
   - Set to `0` for no timeout (not recommended in production)

 - **`forceShutdown`** (boolean, optional)
-  - Whether to force-close connections after timeout
+  - Whether to force-close MongoDB connections (drops pending operations immediately)
-  - Default: `false` (graceful close)
+  - Default: `false` (graceful close - waits for in-flight operations to complete)
-  - Set to `true` for aggressive shutdown (use with caution)
+  - When `true`: Immediately closes connections, may interrupt active operations
+  - When `false`: Waits for pending operations before closing
+  - Use `true` only when you need immediate termination regardless of data integrity

 ### Kubernetes Integration